hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 external semantic layer + provenance layer

-This is the missing foundational layer the web skipped.
+This is the missing foundational layer the web skipped in the 1990s.

 11. Problems Solved (Summary)
+The model is aimed at:

 AI hallucinations

-misinformation
+Misinformation

-semantic drift
+Semantic drift

-lack of provenance

-circular citations
+Circular citations

+Missing provenance

-unstable topic identity
+Topic identity instability

-zero public transparency
+Lack of transparency

-lack of AI-aligned grounding
+Lack of interoperable grounding for AI

 12. Version Roadmap
 v1 → DFH + Root + Mirrors

-v2 → disambiguation + change-feed
+v2 → Disambiguation + signals + change-feed

-v3 → verification stack
+v3 → Verification Stack

-v4 → universal knowledge stack
+v4 → Universal Knowledge Stack

 13. Path Forward
+Start extremely small:

-Create a micro-group (4–6 people)
+Create a micro-group (4–6 people).

-Define tiny DFH contract
+Define a tiny DFH JSON-LD contract.

-Build one example topic
+Build one working topic (e.g. healthcare).

-Expand outward
+Iterate and broaden out to more topics and stakeholders.

 One-Sentence Summary

-The Semantic Stack / DFH Layer is the missing external semantic anchor — the deterministic first hop that finally gives AI a stable place to begin interpreting meaning.
+The External Semantic Layer / Semantic Stack / DFH Layer is the missing grounding layer: the architecture, the JSON-LD, the discovery endpoint, the mirrors, the disambiguation mechanism, and the minimal DFH contract that finally gives AI a deterministic first hop into meaning.